parhamzardoshti/Wordpress_Farsi/README.md

-## Wordpress installation via ansible playbook
+## Wordpress installation via ansible playbook and vagrant
 Persian Wordpress & LEMP  installation
 ### how to run
-`cd group_vars/all` and customize your installation. then  `ansible-playbook main.yml`
+`cd group_vars/all` and customize your installation. then  `vagrant up`